GitUser520/insight-query-engine/README.md

 # Insight Query Engine

-Insight is a typescript-based query processor and execution engine that performs analytics using a custom query language.
+Insight is a Typescript-based query processor and execution engine that performs analytics using a custom query language.

 It supports many basic analytics commands, including:
 - column selection